-Of course, not everyone is a fan.
-Some people complain that there should be food, toilets and other attractions at the hilltop site.
-And some just don’t get it or like it.
-One comment on the official Facebook site about the steel sculpture is:
+Of course, not everyone is a fan of the Council’s art.
+The Gateshead Post headline was “Nazi…but nice?”
+Some people complain that there should be food, toilets, and other attractions at the hilltop site.

 Nothing special just a rusty statue in the ground,

 Nothing else around it to make it worthwhile going apart from a butty van in the lay-by